SEVEN STEPS TO THE REST OF GOD

 If Christ does not find these behaviors the believer will be visited with fire.
 If he turns to God in his affliction he will be saved.
 If he does not repent, choosing instead to continue in his unrighteousness, uncleanness, and disobedience to the Father, he will be cut out of the Vine, out of Christ.
 He will be cast into outer darkness.

-And he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi, and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness.
+He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, and purge them as gold and silver, that they may offer to the LORD an offering in righteousness.
 (Malachi 3:3)

 Christ is coming to judge His royal priesthood (I Peter 2:9).
 “Silver,” as used symbolically in the Scripture, signifies redemption.
 Christ is coming to purify the redeemed, to test their faith with fire.
 Then their spiritual sacrifices will be presented with clean hands and holy hearts.